 With a battle that intense, one can only imagine the massive power and impact the online network has on professionals world over to have such large tech companies bidding over it in billions of dollars.

-LinkedIn is home to over 433 million users and counting.
+LinkedIn is home to over 706 monthly million users and counting.
 In tech terms, that's gold.
 The number of users is now coveted over revenue, as that's where the real value lies.
-With Microsoft's acquisition, the network will likely be integrated with other Microsoft products that include Windows, Skype, and, most importantly, Microsoft Office Tools.
+With Microsoft's acquisition, the network has been integrating with other Microsoft products that include Microsoft Office for example, and, most importantly, will benefit from all of their current users.

 Already, many job recruiters require applicants to apply through LinkedIn.
 The integration of products might mean more use and relevance of LinkedIn than ever before.